ambitus/linux-containers/examples/grafana/README.md

-_**cAdvisor**_ and _**node_exporter**_ collect and feed time-sequenced information about running containers and appliance resource usage to _**prometheus**_, which then passes the aggregated information into _**grafana**_ for presentation to users through a web interface.
+_**cAdvisor**_ and _**node_exporter**_ collect and feed time-sequenced information about running containers and appliance resource usage to _**prometheus**_, which then passes the aggregated information into _**grafana**_ for presentation.

 ## Building the Images

 All of these Docker images have to be built on an IBM Z platform - either Linux on Z running Docker, or an IBM zCX appliance.
-Once all four of the images are built, can be run to create a functional monitoring environment that can be accessed by a user through the Grafana interface.
+Once all four of the images are built, they can be run to create a functional monitoring environment that users consume through Grafana.

 Start by logging into the platform where you will build the images - either an IBM zCX appliance, or a Linux on Z system with access to the internet.